Abstract:

 Table 1: Comparison of the suggested algorithm against the existing ML algorithm

-Table1 presents a comparison regarding the suggested method with the present algorithm.
-It can be noticed that the accuracy of suggested algorithm is higher compared to that of existing algorithm, and there is improvement in other metrics such as recall, precision, and F-measure.
-This investigation analysed a total of 10,000 transactions, finding that 9456 of them were successfully identified.
-This demonstrates that the proposed algorithm can identify fraud transactions in real time.
+Table 1 presents a comparison of the suggested method with the present algorithm.
+It can be noticed that the accuracy of the suggested algorithm is higher compared to that of the existing algorithm, with improvement in other metrics such as recall, precision, and F-measure.
+This investigation analysed a total of 10,000 transactions, finding that 9,456 of them were successfully identified.
+This demonstrates that the proposed algorithm can identify fraudulent transactions in real time.

 Chart 1: Accuracy Comparison

-The suggested approach outperforms K-means, random forest (RF), and hidden Markov model in terms of accuracy, as demonstrated by Chart 1.
-But when it comes to credit card truncation, accuracy is just as crucial as the algorithm’s false positive rate.
-The credit card users or administrator will become irritated if there are several false triggers for fraud transactions, which could lead to ignorance about fraud changes.
-The test results of various ML algorithms are put to comparison with the suggested approach in order to ascertain the ratio of false transactions.
-Through taking into account the total number of fraud transactions that have been discovered and the number of false fraud transactions, Chart 2 compares the suggested algorithm with RF, hidden Markov model, and K-means.
+The suggested approach outperforms K-means, random forest (RF), and the hidden Markov model in terms of accuracy, as demonstrated by Chart 1.
+When it comes to credit card transactions, accuracy is just as crucial as the algorithm’s false positive rate.
+The credit card users or administrators will become frustrated if there are several false triggers for fraudulent transactions, which could lead to the real fraud going unnoticed.
+The test results of various ML algorithms are compared with the suggested approach in order to ascertain the ratio of false transactions.
+Chart 2 compares the suggested algorithm with RF, hidden Markov model, and K-means, taking into account the total number of fraudulent transactions discovered and the number of false fraud detections.

-Chart 2 demonstrates that while fraud detection in Hidden Markov model and RF is higher, it frequently results in false fraud transactions, which could negatively impact user experience and system performance.
-In contrast, K-means algorithm is observed to have a lower false fraud detection rate, yet it fails to identify true fraud transactions, which will decrease system accuracy.
-However, it is noted that the suggested method has a high accuracy in detecting fraud transactions and generates fewer false triggers for fraud transactions.
+Chart 2 demonstrates that while fraud detection in the Hidden Markov model and RF is higher, it frequently results in false fraudulent transaction flags, which could negatively impact user experience and system performance.
+In contrast, the K-means algorithm is observed to have a lower false fraud detection rate, yet it fails to identify true fraudulent transactions, which decreases system accuracy.
+However, it is noted that the suggested method has high accuracy in detecting fraudulent transactions and generates fewer false triggers.

 Regarding credit card fraud detection, time complexity is just as crucial as false trigger rate and accuracy.
-Because using cloud takes more time or requires more effort, users may find alternative ways to pay and have a worse user experience.
-The suggested technique is compared with RF, hidden Markov model, and K-means with variable transaction count in Chart 3.
+Because longer processing times can frustrate users, they may find alternative payment methods, resulting in a worse user experience.
+The suggested technique is compared with RF, hidden Markov model, and K-means with variable transaction counts in Chart 3.

-The suggested technique is compared with K-means, RF, hidden Markov model with variable transaction count in Chart 3.
-When pu to comparison with RF, hidden Markov, and K-means models, the time complexity regarding the suggested algorithm is extremely comparable for transaction counts under 100.
-Yet, when transaction counts rise, the time complexity related to other algorithms decreases sharply, while in the suggested algorithm, complexity has been maintained and increases just a little bit.
+The suggested technique is compared with K-means, RF, and the hidden Markov model with variable transaction counts in Chart 3.
+When compared with RF, hidden Markov, and K-means models, the time complexity of the suggested algorithm is extremely comparable for transaction counts under 100.
+Yet, when transaction counts rise, the time complexity of other algorithms decreases sharply, while in the suggested algorithm, complexity is maintained and increases only slightly.
 This suggests that the suggested algorithm’s time complexity is superior for both large and small transaction counts.
-According to the results of the examination of charts 1, 2, and 3, the suggested algorithm, when put to comparison with the current systems, generates fraud transaction results with high accuracy, an increased time complexity, and lower false positive rate.
+According to the results of Charts 1, 2, and 3, the suggested algorithm generates fraudulent transaction results with high accuracy, manageable time complexity, and a lower false positive rate compared to current systems.

 V. CONCLUSION

-The proposed system aims at gathering transactions from a data-base that include both fraud and legitimate transactions.
-Subsequently, a ML model generates a pattern for classifying legitimate and fraud transactions.
-Lastly, classify the transactions in real time with the use of classification model, and with a high degree of accuracy and a low rate of false positive cases, identify fraud transactions.
-The frequent item set mining as well as matching algorithm are the two key components of the suggested system.
-A fraud and legitimate transaction group is created by frequent mining item sets.
-A matching algorithm is then used to match user-specific transaction histories, classifying the transaction as either fraud or legitimate.
+The proposed system aims at gathering transactions from a database that includes both fraudulent and legitimate transactions.
+Subsequently, an ML model generates a pattern for classifying legitimate and fraudulent transactions.
+Lastly, transactions are classified in real time with the use of a classification model, and with a high degree of accuracy and a low rate of false positives, fraudulent transactions are identified.
+The frequent item set mining and matching algorithm are the two key components of the suggested system.
+A fraudulent and legitimate transaction group is created by frequent itemset mining.
+A matching algorithm is then used to match user-specific transaction histories, classifying each transaction as either fraudulent or legitimate.
 The system uses the Apriori algorithm for frequent item set mining and SVM for matching.
-Accuracy, f-score, and precision of several algorithms are put to comparison in order to analyze the outcome of the suggested method with an existing ML algorithm.
-According to the results of the investigation, the suggested method outperforms the current approach in terms of accuracy.
-It performs better when measured in terms of recall, precision, and F-measure.
-The test results of various ML algorithms are put to comparison with the suggested approach in order to ascertain the ratio of false transactions.
-It has been noted that the suggested algorithm has a high accuracy rate for detecting fraud and generates fewer false positives for fraud transactions.
+The accuracy, F-score, and precision of several algorithms are compared in order to analyze the outcome of the suggested method against an existing ML algorithm.
+According to the results of the investigation, the suggested method outperforms the current approach in terms of accuracy, recall, precision, and F-measure.
+It has been noted that the suggested algorithm has a high accuracy rate for detecting fraud and generates fewer false positives for fraudulent transactions.
 With regard to credit card fraud detection, time complexity is just as crucial as false trigger rate and accuracy.
-When put to comparison with other algorithms, the time complexity regarding the suggested algorithm is found to be extremely comparable for transaction counts under 100.
-Yet, when transaction counts rise, the time complexity regarding other algorithms decreases noticeably, while the complexity of the suggested algorithm remains constant.
-This demonstrates how the suggested approach improves false positive rate, accuracy, and time complexity.
-Features like less reliance on the system for the detection of fraud transactions, a lower likelihood of false alarm triggers, and a quicker time for the fraud transaction detection are provided by this.
+When compared with other algorithms, the time complexity of the suggested algorithm is found to be extremely comparable for transaction counts under 100.
+Yet, when transaction counts rise, the time complexity of other algorithms decreases noticeably, while the complexity of the suggested algorithm remains constant.
+This demonstrates how the suggested approach improves the false positive rate, accuracy, and time complexity, providing faster and more reliable fraudulent transaction detection.

 REFERENCES